-The choice of valuation method to determine the fair value of the REIT's commercial retail properties and the critical estimates and assumptions underlying the fair value determination of its commercial retail properties are set out in Note 5.
-Significant estimates used in determining the fair value of the REIT's commercial retail properties includes capitalization rates, inflation rates, vacancy rates, standard costs and net operating income.
+The choice of valuation method to determine the fair value of the REIT's income producing properties and the critical estimates and assumptions underlying the fair value determination of its commercial retail properties are set out in Note 5.
+Significant estimates used in determining the fair value of the REIT's income producing properties includes capitalization rates and net operating income (which is influenced by inflation rates, vacancy rates, standard costs).
+A change to any one of these inputs could significantly alter the fair value of an income producing property.